thomasfinch/thomasfinch.github.io/_drafts/Busting-the-iPhones-Shuffling-Myth.md

 However, given the long list of users convinced that shuffling wasn't random and the fact that Apple had experimented with non-random shuffling at least once in the past, I felt that the question was worthy of more investigation.

 ### Diving In
 Since the Reddit commenter specifically mentioned iPods as having a weighted shuffle algorithm, testing the myth with their slightly more modern equivalent, the iPhone, makes sense.
-Though shuffling a list of songs repeatedly and recorded their order each time could work, the much more conclusive (and fun) way to figure out if the iPhone's music app weights shuffling is to reverse engineer it.
+Though shuffling a list of songs repeatedly and recording their order each time could work, the much more conclusive (and fun) way to figure out if the iPhone's music app weights shuffling is to reverse engineer it.

 Here's a list of tools used: